garrandall/popular-music-data/tracks/feel-the-need-detroit-emeralds.md

 Feel the need, oh, feel, feel the need in me

 (I need your love)
-Ev'ry day I need it (Love), ev'ry day I want it (Love) Without your sweet, sweet love I'd rather die
+Every day I need it (Love), every day I want it (Love) Without your sweet, sweet love I'd rather die

 (I need your love)
-I need it constantly (Love), your love takes care of me (Love) Your love is better to me than applepie, oooh
+I need it constantly (Love), your love takes care of me (Love) Your love is better to me than applepie, oh

 Just put your hand in mine, love me all the time
 The proof you will plainly see, mmm-mmm